BatoolHamawi/COVID-19WordEmbeddings/README.md

 # Citation
 We built our word embeddings [The Word2Vec-Twitter-Skipgram with dimension 200](https://drive.google.com/file/d/1Ds5Bl0jCkHbmOKckuW3uFvnncav_0uO_/view?usp=sharing) in our paper
-[COVID-19: What Are Arabic Tweeters Talking About?](https://link.springer.com/chapter/10.1007%2F978-3-030-66046-8_35),If you are qoing to use this model, please cite this work using the following bibtext:
+[COVID-19: What Are Arabic Tweeters Talking About?](https://link.springer.com/chapter/10.1007%2F978-3-030-66046-8_35), If you are qoing to use this model, please cite this work using the following bibtext:
 ```cite
 @inproceedings{hamoui2020covid,
   title={COVID-19: What Are Arabic Tweeters Talking About?},